 Found just 80 kilometres north of Bangkok, Ayutthaya is one of Thailand’s most famous ancient cities.
 Reigning for around four centuries as the Siamese capital, it was once one of the world’s largest and most cosmopolitan cities.
 However, Ayutthaya was all but destroyed by the Burmese in the 18th century.
-Nowadays its UNESCO-listed ruins offer just a glimpse of its former glory and splendour.
+Nowadays the multiple UNESCO-listed ruins in Ayutthaya offer just a glimpse of its former glory and splendour.

 Set on an island at the confluence of three rivers, the archaeological site features Buddhist monasteries, temples, palaces and statues.
 But to give you an idea of just how magnificent this site really is, here’s our guide to the six must-see ruins in Ayutthaya.